Helping Baby Animals

 Newborns Are Just So Cute!

 Yes, everyone loves a newborn.
 We are programmed as part of our own survival to love and nurture the young.
-Many of us extend that caring past our own species, and to a certain extent, that is laudable.
+Many of us extend that caring past our own species, and to a certain extent, that is admirable.

 Sadly, there are still other people who seem to get their jollies out of mistreating animals, and that is where the people interested in animal rescue come into play.
 Their efforts are sorely needed.
 The majority of certified rescue groups have at least a consulting veterinarian on call, if not one on staff.